sissaschool/sportran/README.md

 ### Requirements
 #### only cepstral analysis (command line interface)
  - Python 2.7 or 3.x
- - Numpy
+ - numpy
- - Scipy
+ - ncipy
- - Matplotlib
+ - matplotlib
 #### graphical user interface
  - all the requirements of cepstral analysis
+ - Python 3 only
  - tkinter
  - future-fstrings
- - pillow (you may need to run `pip install pillow --upgrade` )
+ - pillow (you may need upgrade it)
  - tk-html-widgets
  - markdown2

 ### Installation
-  You can simply pip-install thermocepstrum with `pip install thermocepstrum`.
+  You can simply pip-install thermocepstrum downloading it from PyPI with `pip install thermocepstrum`.

   Alternatively:

   1. Clone this repository: `git clone https://github.com/lorisercole/thermocepstrum.git`
   2. Install the package with pip (dependencies will be automatically downloaded).
 For example:
 ```
 cd thermocepstrum
 pip install .
 ```
   You are done!
 You can check that the installation is working by trying to run the command `thermocepstrum-analysis`.

-  The graphical user interface is started with the command `thermocepstrum-gui`.
+  If you use Python 3, the Graphical User Interface will be installed and can be started with the command `thermocepstrum-gui`.

-  If you want to install the package with pip but you don't want the user interface because you have a particular system and not all packages are available, you can modify the file `thermocepstrum/setup.json`, remove the dependencies of the GUI and use the program from the command line or as a library.

 ### Issues
   You are strongly encouraged to report any issue on the [official](https://github.com/lorisercole/thermocepstrum/issues) GitHub issues page.